-I have lectured in physics at Waterford Institute of Technology in Ireland since 1996.
+Lecturer in physics at Waterford Institute of Technology in Ireland since 1996.
 As well as standard courses in mechanics, relativity and solid-state physics, I teach introductory courses in modern particle physics and cosmology.
-A solid-state physicist by training, my research has recently focused on the history and philosophy of 20th century physics, with an emphasis on big bang cosmology.
+A solid-state physicist by training, my research has recently focused on the history and philosophy of 20th century physics, with an emphasis on the evolution of the big bang model of the cosmos.

 Early career work concerned the study of defects in solids induced by ion implantation.
-More recent reserach includes several original discoveries in the history of 20th century cosmology.
+More recent research is concerned with the history and philosophy of 20th century science, in particular the evolution of the big bang model of the cosmos.
 Best known for the discovery that Albert Einstein attempted a steady-state theory of the universe many years before Fred Hoyle.
 This work has been described in Nature, Scientific American and Discovery Magazine.

 My Professional Experience